mbacovsky/ciauciau/README.md

     ciau -p kt -e 'VERSION=1.1'

-If you need to change repositories (e.g. you have closer mirror for Katello and EPEL repos) setup those variables (see plans/ktnightly for more info):
+If you need to change repositories (e.g. you have closer mirror for Katello and EPEL repos) setup those variables (see plans/kt for more info):

     export MIRROR=http://my.mirror.com/koji
     export EPEL=http://my.epel.mirror.com/pub/fedora/epel
-    ciau -p ktnightly
+    ciau -p kt

 This installs nightly instead of stable release.
 To see all available plans open the ./plans directory: